 Dream of Empire

 DoE are a classic power rock trio and fast developing a reputation as the hardest hitting of the current crop of young Rock Scholars bands.
-Led by the sizzling guitar playing of dynamic front man Alex, the engine room of this band provided by Si (drums) and Kyle (bass) has the audience jumping in the aisles every time this band hits the stage.
+Led by the sizzling guitar playing of dynamic front man Alex, the engine room of this band provided by Liam (drums) and Kyle (bass) has the audience jumping in the aisles every time this band hits the stage.